Discover the names of the 14 best Black Indoor Plants— These houseplants are stunning and have the power to add a sense of drama to your interior!

 Botanical Name: Lithops

 What further intensifies their look is the rock-like appearance!
 These fascinating succulents are a thing of beauty, doing best in full sunlight and partial shade.
-If you ever wanted a dark close to the black indoor plant, this is it!
+If you ever wanted a dark close to the black indoor plant, this is it–but the color will come when they are in stress.

 10. Black Hens and Chicks